Search for a players profile

 GBC Pressure Performance Rating: ⭐⭐⭐

 J.T.
 Poston won his sole PGA Tour title at the 2019 Wyndham Championship.
 He became the first player since 1974 to win a PGA Tour event without carding a single bogey.
+He then bagged his second title, winning wire-to-wire at the John Deere Classic in 2022.

 He turned pro in 2015 and earned his first PGA Tour card in 2017 where he almost made a playoff in his rookie year, missing out by 1 shot at the Shriners Hospitals for Children Open.
 In 2018 his best finish was 5th at the Barbasol Championship before racking up a 7th at the 2019 Desert Classic and 6th at the RBC Heritage prior to his breakthrough at Wyndham.